-AVERAGE ANNUAL TOTAL RETURNS (for the periods ended December 31, 2020) 1-YEAR 5-YEAR 10-YEAR HARDING LOEVNER INSTITUTIONAL EMERGING MARKETS PORTFOLIO - INSTITUTIONAL CLASS Return Before Taxes 13.88% 12.30% 4.87% Return After Taxes on Distributions 1 13.87% 12.19% 4.77% Return After Taxes on Distributions and Sale of Portfolio Shares 1 8.39% 9.92% 3.94% MSCI EMERGING MARKETS (NET) INDEX (reflects no deduction for fees, expenses, or U.S. taxes) 18.31% 12.81% 3.63%
+Average Annual Total Returns (for the Periods Ended December 31, 2022)

-1After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+i-rear 5-rear ru-rear Institutional Emerging Markets Portfolio - Institutional Class Return Before Taxes -27.66% -4.02% 1.01% Return After Taxes on Distributions 1 -27.57% -4.06% 0.95% Return After Taxes on Distributions and Sale of Portfolio Shares 1 -16.01% -2.81% 0.93% MSCI Emerging Markets (Net) Index (Reflects No Deduction for Fees, Expenses, or U.S. Taxes) -20.09% -1.40% 1.44% l'After-tax returns in the table above are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
+The return after taxes on distributions and sale of Portfolio shares may exceed the Portfolio's other returns due to an assumed tax benefit from any losses on a sale of Portfolio shares at the end of the measurement period.
 Actual after-tax returns depend on an investor's tax situation and may differ from those shown, and after-tax returns shown are not relevant to investors who hold their Portfolio shares through tax-deferred arrangements, such as 401(k) plans or Individual Retirement Accounts.

-Scott Crawshaw, Craig Shaw, Pradipta Chakrabortty, and Richard Schmidt serve as the portfolio managers of the Emerging Markets Portfolio.
-Mr. Crawshaw has held his position since June 2014, Mr. Shaw has held his position since December 2006, Mr. Chakrabortty has held his position since January 2015, and Mr. Schmidt has held his position since December 2011.
+Scott Crawshaw, Pradipta Chakrabortty, Richard Schmidt and Lee Gao serve as the portfolio managers of the Emerging Markets Portfolio.
+Mr. Crawshaw has held his position since June 2014, Mr. Chakrabortty has held his position since January 2015, Mr. Schmidt has held his position since December 2011 and Mr. Gao has held his position since January 2023.
 Messrs.
-Crawshaw and Shaw are the co-lead portfolio managers.
+Crawshaw and Chakrabortty are the co-lead portfolio managers.